 Buhari Government must neither be in haste, persuaded nor through naivety negotiate any settlement or pay out any sum thereof to settle the matter out of Court or payment on account of any judgement.
 This is because the fraudulent contract was designed ab initio to swindle Nigeria.
 The Nigerians who are culpable in the case must not be shield by Buhari Government at the expense of the country.
 The amount of $9.6bn is not a petty cash for any country to give away.
 As we have world class lawyers, the case should be a fight to finish as a lesson to foreign swindlers who over the years took advantage of some Nigerians’ ignorance, desperation and gullibility for easy and quick money.

-But Buhari Government in its application/appeal can ask the British Appeal Court first to allow a leapfrog to the British Supreme Court.
-On reaching the Supreme Court, the Government again can ask the Supreme Court to allow a leapfrog to European Court of Justice.
+But Buhari Government in its application/appeal could leapfrog Commercial Court to the British Appeal Court or straight to the British Supreme Court, even to European Court of Justice.
 The main reasons Buhari Government could give are; the UK has interest in the case.
-P&ID is a UK registered and domicile company through British Virgin Island, a safe haven, which is a UK colony.
+P&ID is a UK registered and domicile company through British Virgin Islands, a safe haven, which is a UK colony.
 It is, therefore, a British tax payer.
 The actual neutral jurisdiction ground in the case is the European Court of Justice.

 Buhari Government must summons all those involved and perceived to be involved in the fraudulent contract award for investigation.
 Although some of the names are already in public domain, those to be summons should include the Attorney General of the Federation (AGF), the chairman of the Economic & Financial Crimes Commission (EFCC) and the Governor of the Central Bank of Nigeria (CBN) at the time of the fraudulent contract award.
 Any advance fee paid to P&ID, if any, the amount of bribe P&ID in return may have paid and the share of the money by all those involved in the fraudulent contract award should be investigated.